alexisibarra/binaryCalculator/README.md

 # Binary Calculator

-A single binary to integer and viceversa calculator
+A simple binary to integer and viceversa calculator

 ## To install